plotters-rs/plotters/README.md

 Plotters supports integrating multiple figures into a single image.
 This is done by creating sub-drawing-areas.

-Besides that, the drawing area also allows customized coordinate system, by doing so, the coordinate mapping is done by the drawing area automatically.
+Besides that, the drawing area also allows for a customized coordinate system, by doing so, the coordinate mapping is done by the drawing area automatically.

 ```rust
 use plotters::prelude::*;